Jump to main content

 STEP 3: Attending Physician’s Statement

-To complete the underwriting assessment of your application, further medical information regarding your health history may be requested from your physician.
+Further medical information about your health history may be requested from your physician, in order to complete your medical underwriting.
 In some cases, a specialist report may also be needed.
-This will be arranged with your convenience in mind and at no cost to you.
+This will be arranged with your convenience in mind, and at no cost to you.

 timeline image